codebox/old-time-radio/README.md

     * say goodnight
 * Add menu with links to github, contact details, settings
     * UI - how should the user access this
+* Keep an eye on iOS visualiser problem, does it work again on iOS 14?